Ready in 20 minutes, this lemon kale orzo with garlic, breadcrumbs and pecorino cheese is a simple pasta that's great to eat anytime of year.

 Breadcrumbs: Panko breadcrumbs are something I always have in my pantry.
 They add a reliable crunch to so many dishes.

 Pecorino Cheese: This hard Italian cheese is saltier and more pungent than Parmesan.
-If you do happen to only have Parmesan at home, then you can make the substitution.
+If you do happen to only have Parmesan cheese at home, then you can make the substitution.

 Red Pepper Flakes: Sprinkling in red pepper flakes is such a simple way to add a touch of heat to pasta.